SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Logging/Monitoring_real-time_communication/Connecting_to_an_element_using_Stream_Viewer.md

 - On the left is a tree view that can be used to filter the stream per connection, group or pair.

 > [!NOTE]
-> From DataMiner 10.1.0 [CU22]/10.2.0 [CU10]/10.3.1 onwards, the Stream Viewer tree view supports more levels.
+> From DataMiner 10.1.0 [CU22]/10.2.0 [CU10]/10.3.1 onwards, the Stream Viewer tree view supports more levels in case of HTTP communication.
 This allows for more detailed information.

 - On the right, the communication stream is displayed for the selected item in the tree view.